In this guide we’ll take a look at the best tree loppers for the UK market.

-Bypass loppers look and act in much the same way that scissors do, but tend to just have one blade that does the moving.
-You keep the loppers steady with your weaker hand, and with your stronger hand push down on the handle to move the blade and cut the branch.
+Bypass loppers act similarly to scissors.
+They have two blades that ‘bypass’ each other, cutting through the branch when the two blades slice together.
+To use bypass loppers, you keep the loppers steady with your weaker hand, and with your stronger hand push down on the handle to move the blade and cut the branch.

-Anvil loppers on the other hand only have one blade which crushes the branch against a softer metal surface on the other side.
-The cut might not be as clean, but anvil loppers tend to be more capable of dealing with thicker material.
+Anvil loppers have one blade which moves to crush the branch against a metal surface on the other side.
+The cut might not be as clean as with bypass loppers, but anvil loppers tend to be more capable of dealing with thicker material.